 The Proton Irradiation Facility (PIF) was designed primarily for single-event effect (SEE) studies and characterization of electronic components and detectors for the space environment.
 The energy spectrum of protons trapped in earth orbits peaks in the 10-100 MeV region (depending on the amount of intervening absorber) and drops by about an order of magnitude at 500 MeV.
 This makes the TRIUMF cyclotron's variable-energy capability of up to 500 MeV ideal for studies of space effects.
 Biological studies such as cell irradiations to measure the relative biological effectiveness (RBE) of protons are also being carried out in conjunction with the Proton Therapy Centre.

 PIF makes use of two different beamlines at TRIUMF for low-intensity radiation-damage studies.
 The lower energies, variable from as low as 5 MeV up to 120 MeV are available from the beamline BL2C, which is also used on a regular basis for proton treatments of ocular melanoma.
-Higher energies, from 120 MeV up to 500 MeV are available from a second beam line BL1B which transports proton beams into the same experimental area.
+Higher energies, from 120 MeV up to 500 MeV are available from a second beam line, BL1B, which transports proton beams into the same experimental area.
 On both beamlines, beam characteristics are provided by multiple ion chambers, scintillators, and beam-profile monitors.
 The beam sizes and intensities that are available at PIF are summarized in this Table.

 A unique feature of the TRIUMF cyclotron is that it is capable of simultaneously extracting several proton beams of different energies and intensities.
 This is achieved by accelerating H- ions and using a stripping foil or wire, located at the correct radius in the cyclotron, to extract protons of the desired energy.
 The intensity is determined by the area of the stripping foil intercepting the beam and is adjusted with the height and shape of the foil.

-Beam line BL1B is used to transport low-intensity protons with energies from 120 to 500 MeV into the irradiation area; the broad range of available energies and intensities make the BL1B facility unique to the world.
+Beam line BL1B is used to transport low-intensity protons with energies from 120 to 500 MeV into the irradiation area; the broad range of available energies and intensities make the BL1B facility unique in the world.
 The upstream section contains the primary beam collimator and scatterer and has a Front location for higher-flux testing.
 The downstream section contains the beam-diagnostic equipment, the X-Y table for device positioning, and the beam-defining (spot-size) collimator for the Back location.
 Beam specifications are available in this Table.

 The extraction system for BL1B is shared with BL1A and is normally available for PIF use only when low-intensity beam is circulating in the cyclotron.
-Proton Therapy uses a modulated 74 MeV beam and is scheduled for operation one week per month.
-The lower energies are therefore available more frequently.

 Entering the same experimental area is the lower-energy beam line BL2C which provides protons with energies available from 5 to 120 MeV.
 To get energies below the cyclotron's lowest extracted energy of 65 MeV, material is placed in the way of the beam to degrade the energy.
 The energy spread of the proton beam after the degrader will be greater than the 1 to 2 MeV FWHM of the incident beam due to straggling and this can be calculated for the specific situation.